Suzhou: History

-After the Qing occupied the area in 1644 and 1645, it was reorganized as Jiangnan Province, whose "Right" Governor controlled its eastern prefectures from Suzhou until the division of Jiangnan into the separate provinces of Jiangsu and Anhui at some point during the reign of the Qianlong Emperor.
-The Taipings captured the city in 1860.
+It was upgraded to a prefecture Fu at Suzhou.
+The rebels captured the prefecture in 1860.
 Many of its former buildings and gardens were "almost... a heap of ruins" by the time of their recovery by Charles Gordon's Ever-Victorious Army in November 1863.
 Nonetheless, by 1880, its population was estimated to have recovered to about 500,000, which remained stable for the next few decades.
 In the late 19th century, the town was particularly known for its wide range of silks and its Chinese-language publishing industry.
 The town was first opened to direct foreign trades by the Treaty of Shimonoseki ending the First Sino-Japanese War and by the most favored nation clauses of earlier unequal treaties with the Great Powers.
 The new expatriates opened a European-and-Chinese school in 1900 and the Suzhou railway station, connecting it with Shanghai, opened on 16 July 1906.
 Just prior to World War I, there were 7000 silk looms in operation, as well as a cotton mill and a large trade in rice.

 As late as the early 20th century, much of the city consisted of islands connected by rivers, creeks, and canals to the surrounding countryside.
 Prior to their demolition, the city walls ran in a circuit of about 10 mi with four large suburbs lying outside.
 The Japanese invaded in 1937, and many gardens were again devastated by the end of the war.
 In the early 1950s, restoration was done on the Humble Administrator's Garden and the Lingering Garden.